Lorne (electoral district): 1883

-1885 election
+1885

 The 1885 election in this district was held on September 17, 1885 as part of the 1885 North-West Territories election.
 This was the first major election held in the North-West Territories.
 The election grouped together a number of old districts that had been coming up for renewal on their three-year cycle and by-elections in new districts that were created by a population boom of settlers moving into the territory.

 Incumbent MacDowall, had played a major role in subduing the North-West Rebellion at the end of his term in office.
 He would not run for re-election instead choosing to campaign for a seat in the House of Commons of Canada.
 Dr. Porter attempted to win a seat by running for office a second time.
 Porter was challenged by Captain Owen E. Hughes, a business man from Duck Lake.
-Hughes had been the captain of the Prince Albert militia unit that was disbanded by the Federal Government prior to the start of the North-West Resistance.
+Hughes had been the captain of the Prince Albert militia unit that was disbanded by the Federal Government prior to the start of the North-West Rebellion.
 Many of his former unit, including his lieutenant, Gabriel Dumont, were among the Metis who drove the loyalist forces back at the Battle of Fish Creek.

 On election day, despite increasing his popular share of the vote over the 1883 election even with lower turnout, Porter was defeated by Hughes.
 The race was very tight and hotly contested nearly ending in a tie vote.
 Hughes captured the electoral district by a margin of eight votes winning just over 51% of the popular vote.